 - How can we make it easier for customers to find and buy our products?

 - Are there more efficient ways for us to get our products into customers’ hands?

 Don’t Forget to Measure Impact

 As marketers begin to apply the research findings and recommendations, it is essential to track the impact of the new strategy to determine whether the original problem or challenge is being addressed.
 If the original marketing problem was focused on improving the messaging associated with a product, for example, then the organization should start to see improved lead generation, inquiries, and/or sales once the new messaging is adopted and implemented.
 If the original marketing problem was focused on which segments to target and how to reach them, organizations should be able to track improvements in interest and sales among these segments after they have begun to implement a market mix focused on these segments.

 This link between taking action and measuring results is important.
 It provides a continuing stream of marketing information to help marketers understand if they are on the right path and where to continue to make adjustments.
 Eventually this process will surface new marketing problems that warrant attention through the marketing research process.
 In this way, the process of using marketing information to solve problems becomes a continuous cycle.

 What does this process look like in the real world?
 Let’s examine two examples.

-Applying Marketing Research I: Procter & Gamble Goes to China
+Example: Procter & Gamble Goes to China

 For decades, the consumer products company Procter & Gamble has been a visible leader when it comes to relying on marketing research and using it to guide marketing strategy decisions.
 In particular, it has focused on ways of entering new markets and establishing a leading market position.
 As it explored opportunities for market leadership in China, one standout product category was disposable diapers, a profitable category for P&G in the U.S. and other global markets.